Employees with Disabilities:

 Through a variety of partnerships and outreach efforts, we are always seeking qualified talent to help serve our patients.
 For you, Mayo Clinic offers an opportunity to make an impact—personally, professionally, and in the world we all share.

-Mayo Clinic named as a “Best Places to Work for Disability Inclusion”
+Mayo Clinic named as a “Best Place to Work for Disability Inclusion”

-This is the fifth year Mayo Clinic received a top score on the Disability Equality Index (DEI) thus recognized as a “Best Place to Work for Disability Inclusion.”
-Utilized by 247 Fortune 500 and Fortune 1000 corporations in 2022, the DEI tool benchmarks a corporation’s disability inclusion efforts.
-The 2022 DEI measured areas such as culture and leadership, enterprise-wide accessibility, employment practices, community engagement and supplier diversity.
+This is the seventh year Mayo Clinic received a top score on the Disability Equality Index (DEI) thus recognized as a “Best Place to Work for Disability Inclusion.”
+In 2023, 485 corporations, including 71 Fortune 100, 207 Fortune 500, and 249 Fortune 1000 utilized the DEI to benchmark their disability inclusion efforts.
+The DEI measured areas such as culture and leadership, enterprise-wide accessibility, employment practices, community engagement and supplier diversity.